abdulrafay35/react/ecommerce-project/notes.md

 -- If you want a different title for each page (ideally) then it is simple in react.
 Just paste the title tag in the component of that page (in the beginnning of return statement)

 -- Link component let's us go to another page without page reload .
 To use it just import it where needed.
 And then instead of using a tags.
 Use Link components.
 And instead of "href" attribute it has the prop called "to" .
 So you should use Link component when using react router.

+-- One way to get data from the backend/api is using fetch() .

+-- Asyncronous code means the code that isn't finished/executed right away.
+For example when we call an API using fetch() .

+-- fetch() returns a promise.

+-- Second way of getting data from backend/api is using npm package 'axious' which is cleaner